Published March 22, 2019

 It’s easy for me, as a LinkedIn Trainer, course leader and speaker, to forget that there are professionals and people out there who don’t know what LinkedIn is.
 They might have some vague notion that “it’s Facebook for businesses” or that “it’s an online version of your CV”, but they can’t specifically define it.
-In fact, ‘what is LinkedIn’ is the most searched-for question online related to the subject on LinkedIn, with an average monthly search volume of 4,400 in the UK!
+In fact, ‘what is LinkedIn’ is the most searched LinkedIn-related question on Google.

-LinkedIn has in the excess of 675 million users.
-That means LinkedIn is THE number one social media platform for professionals.
-To log in, all those active users must have LinkedIn profiles.
-A LinkedIn profile is basically a professional’s shop window.
+LinkedIn has over 900 million users.
+That makes it the number one social media platform for professionals.
+To log in, all those active users must have a LinkedIn profile, which is basically a professional’s shop window.
 It highlights your professional experience, showcases your qualifications and achievements, and shines a light on your skills and strengths.

 As well as being able to inform people about what school, college or university you attended, what your professional contact details are, where you currently work and what your job role involves, you can also tell people what your passions are, what drives you and what motivates you in your Profile Summary.

-Many people have what might be termed a “portfolio career” these days, where they have one job but professional interests in another area.
-You might think it’s too confusing to paint a full picture of who you are on just on Profile.
-You may wonder: “can I have two LinkedIn accounts?”
-If this sounds like you, you will benefit from watching my quick video below:
+Many people have what might be termed a “portfolio career” these days.
+They have one job but professional interests in another area.
+It might sound too confusing to paint a full picture of who you are on just one profile.
+You may even wonder if you can have two LinkedIn accounts.

-You also get chance to proudly display your Recommendations – people who have worked with/for you and kindly said nice reviews about their time working with you.
+You also get chance to proudly display your Recommendations.
+People who have worked with/for you and left nice reviews about their time working with you.
 Nothing convinces strangers that you’re worth their time better than the opinions of other people like them!

-Before visitors to your LinkedIn Profile reach the different Profile sections outlined above, they first have to be enticed by your LinkedIn Headline: 120 characters that capture how you can help other people; an attention-grabbing statement that says how you can solve their problem and make their lives easier.
+Before visitors to your LinkedIn profile reach the different sections outlined above, they first have to be enticed by your LinkedIn Headline.
+An attention-grabbing statement, in 220 characters, to show how you can help others.

-If you have a LinkedIn Profile, you can also administer a LinkedIn Page, which is, at its simplest, a LinkedIn profile for a company.
+If you have a profile, you can also administer a LinkedIn page, which is, at its simplest, a LinkedIn profile for a company.
 You can fill out a description of what your company offers, specialises in and company history as well as your website and contact details.

 You might like to pop along to one of my interactive LinkedIn Bootcamp courses for a helping hand to give your Porfolio a boost!

 Why does anyone use any type of social media?
 To be nosey!
-To be informed, up-to-date and ‘with it’ when it comes to knowing what’s going on.
+To be informed, up to date and ‘with it’.

 As Foundation points out: